In addition to the general tips presented on a previous page, the following guidance is offered for each of the resume sections.

 - Make sure your phone number and e-mail address are current and accurate.

-- As resumes are expected to be current, only your current address is needed.
-If you know you will be in transition during the interview process, then it is fine to also include a permanent address.
-Also, consider including a permanent address if it is close to the job location.
+- A physical address is not required on a resume, especially if you know the resume might be widely-dispersed.
+Consider including a current or permanent address if it is close to the job location.
 Employers like to hire students/graduates that have ties to areas close to their facilities.

 The objective statement tells the employer what type of position is being sought (i.e. internship or full-time), when you are available to work (or the work period for internships), and the type of work or industry that interests you.